 Under the Proposed Action, construction activities will require the use of heavy machinery (i.e., excavators, backhoes, and trucks).
 This type of equipment uses petroleum-based substances such as diesel, gasoline, and hydraulic fluid, which are considered to be hazardous materials.
 Construction may also involve the use of other hazardous materials, such as paint, solvents, oils, and other chemicals, which could pose an immediate risk to construction workers or lead to soil and groundwater contamination if not properly used, stored, or disposed of.
-By limiting the quantity and use of hazardous materials, implementing Hazardous Materials BMP-6 as listed in Table 1 in Section 2.0 above, and complying with the Rincon Band Hazardous Material Control Ordinance (Rincon Tribal Code §8.600; Attachment 5), the risk of an adverse effect from a hazardous material spill or release during project construction will be reduced to a less than significant level.
-The Proposed Project operations include lithium-ion batteries that are potentially hazardous due to high-voltage electrocution, flammability, and electrolyte leakage.
-The BESS also uses small amounts of antifreeze and HFC coolant to regulate the internal battery storage temperature.
-By implementing the BESS manufacturer's procedures, safeguards, and emergency response measures (TESLA 2022), the potential for adverse impacts from the BESSassociated hazardous materials is low.
+By limiting the quantity and use of hazardous materials, implementing Hazardous Materials BMP-6 as listed in Table 1 in Section 2.1 above, and complying with the Rincon Band Hazardous Material Control Ordinance (Rincon Tribal Code §8.600; Attachment 4), the risk of an adverse effect from a hazardous material spill or release during project construction will be reduced to a less than significant level.

+The Proposed Project operations include vanadium flow batteries that are potentially hazardous due to high-voltage electrocution, flammability, and electrolyte leakage.
+The BESS also uses small amounts of antifreeze and hydrofluorocardon (HFC) coolant to regulate the internal battery storage temperature.
+By implementing the BESS manufacturer's specifications, procedures, safeguards, and emergency response measures (Invinity 2022) and implementing BMP-7 as listed in Table 1 in Section 2.0 1 above, the potential for adverse impacts from the BESS-associated hazardous materials is low.
 Therefore, under the Proposed Action, no significant adverse impacts with regards to hazardous materials will occur.